 Oh, wow, a call to action.
 Who is this for?

-If this sign is targeted at ne’er-do-wells, what would they call this number for?
-So this number is not for them.
-It’s for the victims of crime, witnesses to it, and other citizens.
+If this sign is targeted at ne’er-do-wells, they’re not calling the cops.
+So this number is for the victims of crime, witnesses to it, and other citizens.
 But again, assistance with what?

 This is content design in a nutshell.
 Every day, somewhere on planet Earth, a content designer is being asked to scribe a few words to fix a deeply intractable systemic problem.